msangel/msangel.github.io/_posts/2022-07-07-ansible-lightsail.md

 ```
 where `1.2.3.4` is public IP i got from aws.
 And some extra parameter -  in my case target node username was differ from local username, so I have to define that explisitly.

-There are also a default global config file. and depemding on instalation type in can be in different places(like python libraries location or in user home directory or in global location). located at  `/etc/ansible/ansible.cfg`
+There are also a default global config file.
+Depending on instalation type in can be in different places, like python libraries location, user home directory or in global location.
+In my case it is global location at  `/etc/ansible/ansible.cfg`.
+And logicall

 (`/etc/ansible/hosts`).
 Or per command you can feed own crafted config file(by passing `-i <path>` parameter).
 Or by enviroupment variable: `export ANSIBLE_HOSTS=~/hosts`.
 This way Ansible configuration is portable.
 Lets edit my default by adding out Lightsail node: